 Thus, you should write more specific objectives to show how motivated you are to reveal all your talents in this particular job.
 This can make your social worker resume with no experience better, than the other ones.

 If your service record is long, replace objectives with a social worker resume summary.
 Keep in mind that the objective for social work resume is different from, let’s say, the objective for a sales resume.

 The summary is 1-3 sentences at the very beginning of your resume.
 It depicts how useful your qualifications and skills will be for a new job.
 It will show a hirer whether you are a good fit for the organization or not.

 It is the easiest way for a recruiter to find the necessary information instead of collecting it from a long list of professional experience and education.

 It is an essential section.
 Your profile can paint a positive picture of why you are the best candidate for a given job.

-We can call it a self-advertisement.
+We can call it self-advertisement.
 Sum up all your strengths and experiences and how useful can you be for the position.
-Here you can mention Facebook work history link if the list is too long.
+Here you can mention the Facebook work history link if the list is too long.

 In this part, you can highlight the skills required for your prospective job.
-Dot points are the best way to attract the attention to the fact that your skills match the job requirements really closely.
+Dot points are the best way to attract attention to the fact that your skills match the job requirements really closely.